 “I am a research and development chef and it took me about 3 uses to get everything adjusted properly.
 P-set, auger feed/prime, cleaning temp probes, etc. Now I give it 5 stars.
 I use it to smoke or grill anything,” said the reviewer.

 Over at Lowe’s, the 4-Series smoker also has an overall 4.1/5 star rating pulled from 124 individual reviews.

 I read that customers were impressed by this Pit Boss electric smoker’s long-term cooking performance and durable construction.

 “On Easter Sunday I smoked ribs, on Monday a 10 lb brisket, and on Tuesday chicken wings.
 The results were amazing, the pit boss was flawless through 19 total hours of cooking.
 This unit is built to last, all of the features work exactly as expected, and the results are off the charts,” wrote one.

 Was anyone less than impressed with what these grills had to offer?
-This Pit Boss smoker review did pick up a few grumbles here and there.
+While digging around for this Pit Boss smoker review, I picked up a few grumbles here and there.